peilundai/peilundai.github.io/index.md

 My current research interests include biologically-inspired learning algorithms for neural networks, deep learning and  affective computing.

 I also enjoy teaching, reading, and making friends.
+You can reach me by email: peilun at bu.edu.

 # Publications